appget/appget.docs/docs/manifests/README.md

 Don't use tags for release channels (LTS, nightly, beta, preview etc.).
 Release channels should be appended to the ID of the package [(See Package ID)](#package-id) and are considered separate packages.
 For example `chrome` and `chrome-canary` are considered two different packages.
 However different release channels can have their own underlying version tags, for example `node-lts:8.11` and `node:10.1`

 Tags should only be used when being able to install and stay on a specific major release is **both common AND desirable.**

 When should a tag be used:

 - If newer versions of an application introduce **major** breaking change or drop of **major** functionality
-- If for **mission critical** reasons staying on specific version of a package is common, most commonly used for development platforms eg. Node, Python etc.
+- If for **mission critical** reasons staying on specific version of a package is common, most commonly used for development platforms e.g. Node, Python etc.
 - For licensing reasons, if newer versions of an app require a new/upgraded license/key